choria-io/website/docs/content/concepts/large_scale/_index.md

 {{< /mermaid >}}

-A simplified Request Publisher can be seen here that essentially does `choria req rpcutil ping` but with a custom reply set via the environment variable `REPLY`, we do not perform the steps to store the data in a database but that's fairly easy:
+A simplified Request Publisher can be seen here that essentially does `choria req rpcutil ping` but with a custom reply set via the environment variable `REPLY`, we do not perform the steps to store the data in a database but that is fairly easy:

 ```go
 package main